-Since 2011, we've returned to our roots.
-We are one of seven British development organisations that delivers the International Citizen Service (ICS) scheme, a UK government-funded programme that brings together young people aged 18-35 from the UK and overseas to tackle the causes of poverty in developing communities.
+In 2011, we returned to our roots.
+We were one of seven British development organisations to deliver the International Citizen Service (ICS) scheme, a UK government-funded programme that brought together young people aged 18-35 from the UK and overseas to tackle the causes of poverty in developing communities.

 We now work in partnership with local organisations, communities and individuals.
 We know that local people understand far better the complexity of the problems facing their community, and by working together, we can solve them to achieve lasting change.

-We have worked in Palestine for over 50 years, including launching a Literacy and Adult Education Office at Birzeit University in 1976.
+We have worked in the Occupied Palestinian Territories for over 50 years, including launching a Literacy and Adult Education Office at Birzeit University in 1976.
 In that time, literacy rates of people over 15 years old have increased from 47% to 96.9%.

 For many people in developing countries, formal employment is not an option.
 That’s why so many people turn to small-scale production and enterprise to provide for themselves and their families.